Terms & Conditions

 All complaints must be made as soon as possible and given in writing to the Manager or the Director of Studies or the Accommodation Officer.
 The College does not accept complaints received after the student has left the College.

 The College reserves the right to cancel a course.
 If we do so, we will offer either an alternative course or a refund.
 The College reserves the right to change teachers at any time during the course.
 The College reserves the right to alter fees (on its publicity) without prior notice.
 In order to fulfil our obligations to the British authorities, it is necessary for us to see and copy your passport (and visa if appropriate), to have contact details for you in London (including a mobile phone number if you have one), and to have details of your next kin in your country.
 All students must agree to provide these and tell us if they change.
 It is the policy of David Game College not to disclose personal details of any student to a third party (other than the appropriate authorities) without prior written authority of students.

 In very rare circumstances, the stated maximum class size might be exceeded.
 If this does happen, it will only be by one person and for a very limited period.
 Photographs of the students may be used in the College promotional and publicity materials unless the student specifically objects.

 We aim to provide plenty of support.
 After the first day, students will have a brief meeting with the Director of Studies to ensure that they were placed in the correct level and that they feel satisfied with their group, accommodation and general welfare.
 Any concerns regarding accommodation will be referred to the Accommodation Officer and if students have any other general concerns, they should see the School Manager.

-Our door is always open and our Welfare Officer, Accommodation Officer, Social Programme Organiser and Director of Studies will be on hand for advice, plus we provide a 24-hour school helpline for emergencies.
+Our Welfare Officer, Accommodation Officer, Social Programme Organiser and Director of Studies will be on hand for advice, plus we provide a 24-hour school helpline for emergencies.